Commercial Insurance Coverage in an Evolving Threat Environment

 • Under the NFIP, commercial property flood insurance limits are low—$500,000 per building and $500,000 for its contents.
 NFIP has approximately 5 million total properties, and only 6.7 percent are commercial.
 Nearly 70 percent of NFIP is devoted to single-family homes and 20 percent to condominiums.
 In the total program, 80 percent pay actuarial sound rates; however, in the commercial space, only 60 percent pay actuarial sound rates.

-• Congressional hearings have illuminated numerous acute problems surrounding the NFIP, such as insolvency, increased risk of flooding across the country, and insufficient and inaccurate flood mapping.
+• NFIP faces long-standing solvency and flood mapping challenges that require structural reform.
 The unintended negative outcomes generated by the NFIP continue to grow and are now spreading to GSEs (government-sponsored enterprises) Fannie Mae and Freddie Mac.

-• The NFIP is currently operating under a continuing resolution.
-Since 2017, Congress has extended the NFIP’s authorization 33 times, though the program has lapsed briefly three times.
+• Since 2017, Congress has extended the NFIP’s authorization 35 times.

 • As policymakers continue to debate potential changes and improvements to the program, their challenge is to find a balance between improving the financial solvency of the program, reducing taxpayer exposure, and addressing affordability concerns.